WHSnyder/TombVoyage/README.md

 <br><br>

 Maybe I'll update this to include some particle system effects with dust and prefabbed asteroid chunks to fake an accurate collision after school calms down...

+<a href="https://www.youtube.com/watch?v=_yMe1_JKNWU&t=106s"> Early Version </a>